UselessGuru/UG-Miner/README.md

 ### Pools

-UG-Miner polls the pools in regular intervals to get up-to-date pricing and coin availablilty data.
+UG-Miner polls the pools in regular intervals to get up-to-date pricing and coin availability data.
 You must select at least one pool.
-If you select several pools, then your earnings might be split across differnt pools.
+If you select several pools, then your earnings might be split across different pools.
 UG-Miner will always direct the miners to the pools with the highest earnings.
 It is recommended to keep the number of configured pools to a minimum as this might dilute your earnings and it could take longer to reach the pools payout thresholds.

 #### Poolnames ending in *24h: